Captain-Gautam/momaitraders/README.md

 ## Deployment

-The website can be deployed to any static hosting service:
+The website is deployed on Vercel and can be accessed at: **https://momaytraders.vercel.app/**

+For deployment to other platforms:
 - **Vercel**: `npm run build && vercel --prod`
 - **Netlify**: `npm run build` and upload the `dist` folder
 - **GitHub Pages**: Use GitHub Actions for automated deployment